by Hadley Robinson

 I was traveling through Edmond, OK a while back, saw this sign, jumped out of my truck, blocked the highway, and took this photo.

 Someone said to me, “Maybe it’s a sarcastic remark on the current condition of the American Evangelical church?”
 Maybe.
 However, if you go to the church’s website you can find out quickly that the church is pretty far off the track of orthodoxy.
-Such churches are the ultimate end of Semi-Pelagianism/Arminianism.
+Such churches are the final end of Semi-Pelagianism/Arminianism.
 We have such respected and great preachers as Charles Wesley and the early Methodists at one end and Edmond Trinity at the other.
+The former toyed with error, the latter plunged into it.

 The moment man becomes the center of religion, we can expect things to go downhill.
 At least, Edmond Trinity is honest – I’ll commend them for that.